+- Opamp inputs and outputs

-- □ High current IDAC output - External reference inputs
+- □ High current IDAC outputs

+- □ External reference inputs

 6.4.19 JTAG Boundary Scan

 The device supports standard JTAG boundary scan chains on all pins for board level test.

 7. Digital Subsystem

 The digital programmable system creates application specific combinations of both standard and advanced digital peripherals and custom logic functions.
 These peripherals and logic are then interconnected to each other and to any pin on the device, providing a high level of design flexibility and IP security.